neticdk/k8s-workshop/simple-kubernetes/README.md

 $ kind version
 ```

-This should tell you the `docker` and `kind` versions.
-Furthermore you may check if any clusters are already running.
+This should inform you about the `docker` and `kind` versions, furthermore you may check if any clusters are already running.

 ```console
 $ kind get clusters